anefischer/udacity/README.md

 # Udacity Nanodegree Programms

-This is a github repro for the Udacity Nanodegree Programms I haven taken in 2021.
-It includes all the graded projects.
-In case you have a question feel free to contact me.
+This repository contains all the graded projects I completed for the Udacity Nanodegree Programs in 2021.
+If you have any questions, please feel free to contact me.

-Udacity has a lot of more interessting courses and the options are endless.
-My goal was to get fast into Data Science and Machine Learning while also understanding the theory behind it.
-I therefor tried to follow "The Data Science Hierachy of Needs" from bottom to top and selected courses related to the topics.
-The cumulative effort for the courses is 26 months (based on 10hrs/week).
+I chose Udacity because it offers many interesting courses and endless possibilities.
+My goal was to learn Data Science and Machine Learning with a solid theoretical foundation.
+I followed “The Data Science Hierarchy of Needs” from bottom to top and selected courses related to each topic.
+The total duration of the courses is 26 months (assuming 10 hours/week).

-__Note:__ Udacity reviewers give very useful feedback even after successfully passing a project.
-I am still implementing most of it.
+__Note:__ Udacity reviewers provide valuable feedback even after passing a project.
+I am still working on implementing most of it.

 ![Data Science Hierachy of Needs](/images/hierachy.png)

 ### [DEND: Data Engineering Nanodegree (nd027 v5.0.0)](DEND)
 __Recommended time:__ 5 months, __Level:__ Intermediate, __Perequisite:__ Intermediate Python & SQL

-Data Engineering is the foundation for the new world of Big Data.
-It teaches how to build production-ready data infrastructure, an essential skill for advancing a data career.
+Data Engineering enables you to harness the power of Big Data.
+You will learn how to create reliable and scalable data infrastructure, a key skill for advancing in the data field.

 #### Projects
 - Data Modeling with Postgres